 As the name suggests, celebrations of life tend to focus less on grieving, and more on celebrating a person's time on this earth.

 Many find this less formal send-off makes their loved one's passing easier to deal with.

-In fact, our research shows that it’s now the most popular type of send-off, with 46% of funerals in 2019 being described as a celebration of life.
+In fact, our research shows that it's now the most popular type of send-off, with almost half of funerals being described as a celebration of life in 2022.

 What's the difference between a funeral and a celebration of life?

 A celebration of life is more upbeat and less formal than a traditional funeral.
 Unlike a traditional funeral, the body usually isn't present, and people tend to dress in brighter colours.